 Her work engages with experience and memory, particularly of the sensations of the natural world.
 The work is large scale and her unique processes of painting in acrylic on raw canvas involves spray, wash, wet on wet brushwork, and large quantities of water.
 The painting process weathers the canvas, mimicking in many ways the ephemeral processes the paintings invoke.

-"Weather and water are often at the centre of the places and experiences in the world that capture my attention, and thus find their way into my work.
+"Water and weather are often at the centre of the places and experiences in the world that capture my attention, and thus find their way into my work.
 Rivers, lakes, the sea, rain, clouds, mist, all find reference in my work, and their echo in the methods I use to paint; misting, spraying and washing of water and paint across the canvas.

 I am also fascinated by the interplay between the language and ideas of composition in classical music and painting.
 With RNZ Concert as my constant studio companion I listen not only to some beautiful music, but also to many interviews with musicians and composers.
 In these interviews I am often struck by the descriptions both give of their practice and works, and by how deeply those ideas resonate with my own thoughts on painting.
 Both ways of interpreting and translating sensations, images, or ideas from one form to another, or perhaps more particularly from sensation or perception, into form.”